-Rapid Response layoff orientations are informational sessions for dislocated workers to learn about One-Stop services and resources available through the workforce system.
+Subrecipient shall provide Rapid Response layoff orientations, which are informational sessions for dislocated workers to learn about One-Stop services and resources available through the workforce system.
 Whenever possible, these orientations will take place at the worksite but can also take place at the one-stop center, in a rented meeting room at a time that is convenient to the workers or using virtual platforms.
 Subrecipient shall deliver consistent information to dislocated workers at layoff orientations by providing, at a minimum, the following information:

-- Unemployment Insurance;
+- Unemployment Insurance (UI);

-- Training Benefits Program;
+- Training Benefits (TB) Program;

-- CAT;
+- Commissioner Approved Training (CAT);

 - Wagner-Peyser Employment Services;

-- WIOA Title I Dislocated Worker Program Services;
+- WIOA Title I-B Dislocated Worker Program Services;

-- Veteran's Priority of Service;
+- · Veteran's Priority of Service;

 - Community and Technical College Programs and Resources;

-- TAA and Trade Readjustment Allowance (TRA), if it is established that the layoff or closure is trade-related, regardless of whether a TAA petition is filed; and - Other information from WSCB system partners and community programs deemed necessary and appropriate
+- TAA and Trade Readjustment Allowance (TRA), if it is established that the layoff or closure is trade-related, regardless of whether a TAA petition is filed; and

+- Other information from WSCB system partners and community programs deemed necessary and appropriate